Diabetes is a disease that can affect the whole body. People with diabetes face a higher than normal risk of oral health problems.

 With careful attention to your diabetes control and dental health, you can maintain healthy teeth and gums.

-Dentists in Delhi are regularly counseling patients about how to keep their teeth and gums healthy and are reminding patients for their regular dental cleanings and checkups.
+Dentists in South Delhi are regularly counseling patients about how to keep their teeth and gums healthy and are reminding patients for their regular dental cleanings and checkups.

 Good oral health is integral to general health.
 Your efforts will be rewarded with a lifetime of healthy teeth and gums.